Risk Workshop: Run Better Risk Sessions in Projects

 Conclusion

-In this guide, we've covered the importance of risk management workshops in capital project management, outlined the steps to conduct a successful workshop, and provided both a downloadable template and an example using Mastt’s Risk Module.
+In this guide, we've covered the importance of risk management workshops in capital project management, outlined the steps to conduct a successful workshop, and provided an example using Mastt’s Risk Module.
 Following these guidelines can enhance your risk management process and ensure that your projects are better equipped to handle potential challenges.